Healthdirect Free Australian health advice you can count on.

 Bowel cancer can grow inside your bowel for many years.
 There are often no signs until the cancer gets bigger.
 In Australia, about 100 people die each week from bowel cancer.
 This number could be much smaller if people had screening tests to find cancer early.

-What is a faecal occult blood test?
+What is an immunochemical faecal occult blood test?

-A faecal occult blood test, or FOBT, is a type of bowel cancer screening test.
+An immunochemical faecal occult blood test (iFOBT), also called a faecal occult blood test, or FOBT, is a type of bowel cancer screening test.
 You need to collect samples of your stool (poo).
 These samples are tested and can show up tiny amounts of blood.

-The kit has all the instructions you need.
+A test kit has all the instructions you need.
 It also has a reply-paid envelope so you can send back your poo samples.
 Your test results are sent to you and your doctor.
 You can do the test in private at home.

-The Royal Australian College of General Practitioners recommends that FOBTs should be used to screen for bowel cancer in people who are not at high risk of bowel cancer.
+The Royal Australian College of General Practitioners recommends that iFOBTs should be used to screen for bowel cancer in people who are not at high risk of bowel cancer.
 A colonoscopy may be used for people at high risk of bowel cancer.
 For more information, see your doctor or visit Choosing Wisely Australia.

 Frequently asked questions